AnthonyMRios/sanantoniomagicclub.github.io/_pages/contact.md

 featured_image: /images/demo/about.jpg
 ---

-If you are interested in the club, you can contact XXX via email at abc 'at' gmail 'dot' com.
+If you are interested in the club, you can contact Anthony Rios via email at anthonymrios 'at' gmail 'dot' com.
 Likewise, you can reach out via [Facebook](https://www.facebook.com/groups/SAMagician) or [Instagram](https://www.instagram.com/magicsanantonio).

-## Officers
+Officers:

-- President
+- President: Curt Parsons
-- Vice President
+- Vice President: Scott Pepper
-- Secretary and Treasurer
+- Secretary / Treasurer: Ted Barlock and Bill Winters
-- Sargent at Arms
+- Sergeant at Arms: Frank Greer